damusss/mili/guide/mili.md

 Components are attached to the most recent element (unless overridden by a style).
 They are contained within the hitbox of the element (customizable with styles).
 You should change the style of components based on interaction for visual feeback.

+There are also three built-in shortcut components.
+They actually call existing components but make them easier for specific usecases.
+They are:
+-   `MILI.transparent_rect(style)` (uses an image component)
+-   `MILI.vline(style)`/`MILI.hline(style)` (inserts the start and ending points automatically for the most common lines)

 Example usage of components:

 ```py